snowex-hackweek/website-2024/conda/README.md

 # Conda environment management

-**The only file you should need to edit in this folder is `conda/environment.yml`.
+**The only file you should need to manually edit in this folder is `conda/environment.yml`.
 This file defines the set of conda-packages needed to render the full website.**

 Although we refer to "conda" environments, we recommend using [mamba](https://github.com/mamba-org/mamba) as a drop in replacement for the `conda` package manager.
 Mamba performs operations in parallel, which we've found to be important for creating complex hackweek environments involving many packages!